-- i) If the pipeline experienced a seam leak or failure in the last five (5) years and FGT did not perform a hydrostatic test meeting Condition 1(b) after the seam leak or failure in the special permit segment of the same weld seam and manufacturer, then FGT must complete a hydrostatic test to a minimum of 1.39 times the MAOP within 18 months after the grant of this special permit in the special permit segment. - ii) FGT must determine from the hydrostatic test whether there are systemic issues with the weld seam or pipe.
-FGT must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or nonsystemic issue.
-FGT must provide the written results of this root cause analysis to the Director, PHMSA Southwest Region, within 90 days of the failure.
+i) If the pipeline experienced a seam leak or failure in the last five (5) years and FGT did not perform a hydrostatic test meeting Condition 1(b) after the seam leak or failure in the special permit segment of the same weld seam and manufacturer, then FGT must complete

-&lt;sup>45 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.
+&lt;sup>51 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.

-- c) Pipe Replacement: The special permit segment must be replaced if any of the following conditions exist or are discovered after the grant of this special permit: - i) The special permit segment has any direct current-electric resistance welded (DC-ERW) seam or pipe with a longitudinal joint factor below 1.0 as defined in 49 CFR 192.113; - ii) The special permit segment pipe has any LF-ERW or EFW seam pipe joints that had pipe seam leaks or ruptures and the pipe has not been replaced with new pipe; - iii) Pipe in the extended special permit segment was constructed or manufactured prior to 1954 and had pipe seam leaks or ruptures; - iv) The special permit segment pipe has unknown manufacturing processes (i.e., unknown seam type, yield strength, or wall thickness); or - v) The special permit segment pipe has known manufacturing or construction issues that are unresolved, such as concentrated hard spots, hard heat-affected weld zones, selective seam corrosion, pipe movement that has led to buckling, past leak and rupture issues, or any other systemic issues. - d) Girth Weld or Seam Weld Repairs: Within a special permit segment, FGT must remove and replace, in accordance with 49 CFR Part 192 requirements, all weld seam or girth weld repairs that have been made by the usage of fittings such as weldolets, threadolets, repair clamps, and pipe sleeves (steel or composite).
-This remediation must be completed within six (6) months of the grant of this special permit or within six (6) months of the identification.
+- a hydrostatic test to a minimum of 1.39 times the MAOP within 18 months after the grant of this special permit in the special permit segment. - ii) FGT must determine from the hydrostatic test whether there are systemic issues with the weld seam or pipe.
+FGT must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or non-systemic issue.
+FGT must provide the written results of this root cause analysis to the Director, PHMSA Southwest Region, within 90 days of the failure. - c) Pipe Replacement: The special permit segment must be replaced if any of the following conditions exist or are discovered after the grant of this special permit: - i) The special permit segment has any direct current-electric resistance welded (DC-ERW) seam or pipe with a longitudinal joint factor below 1.0 as defined in 49 CFR 192.113; - ii) The special permit segment pipe has any LF-ERW or EFW seam pipe joints that had pipe seam leaks or ruptures and the pipe has not been replaced with new pipe; - iii) Pipe in the extended special permit segment was constructed or manufactured prior to 1954 and had pipe seam leaks or ruptures; - iv) The special permit segment pipe has unknown manufacturing processes (i.e., unknown seam type, yield strength, or wall thickness); or - v) The special permit segment pipe has known manufacturing or construction issues that are unresolved, such as concentrated hard spots, hard heat-affected weld zones, selective seam corrosion, pipe movement that has led to buckling, past leak and rupture issues, or any other systemic issues.

-&lt;sup>46 FGT must send a copy of the root cause analysis to the Director, PHMSA Engineering and Research Division.
+&lt;sup>52 FGT must send a copy of the root cause analysis to the Director, PHMSA Engineering and Research Division.